 Search Knowledge Base by Keyword

-Process Scans is the first step in any EdgeWise Project.
-This consists of three different workflows: Structured, Unstructured, and Point Database Process Scans.
-If this article is not the correct workflow for you, select the hyperlinks to be redirected to one that fits you needs!
+This article will cover general information regarding the Structured Process Scans workflow.
+Process Scans is the first step in any EdgeWise Project, and consists of three different workflows: Structured, Unstructured, and Point Database Process Scans.

 The structured workflow can automatically extract piping, walls, and ground.
 The scan files need to be registered, and structured/ununified (containing row and column information) before they are brought into EdgeWise.